-Reread the bolded headline which says that due to the incompetence of the shareholders of ABC Company who had voted by proxy to give this man an iron-clad 4-year contract, he cannot be fired!
+Reread the bolded headline which says that due to the incompetence of the shareholders of XYZ Company who had voted by proxy to give this man an iron-clad 4-year contract, he cannot be fired!

 Perhaps when the vote occurs the next time, the shareholders will do a better job!

 Not a hypothetical but real life!